 Now depending on what kind of climate you live in it is difficult to say what to bring with you.
 At the moment it is really cold here in Ulsan.
 I mean makes-your-eyes-water-if-you-walk-too-fast kinda cold!!
 By nature I'm usually a warm person, the cold doesn't bother me that much but I go out in my Uggs, coat, thick woolley hat, snood and gloves and I'm STILL cold!
 It's -4°C here at the moment and it's supposed to get colder :((

-It's also supposed to be really hot and humid in Summer so you need to think about that too.
-You can buy clothes easily out here and you can always order online and have things sent to your school (I do) so that you don't miss the post.
+In Summer it's really hot, dry and humid, so you need to think about that too.
+Shorts are ok to wear (at least to my school), but ladies you should cover up your cleavage!
+Showing boobage is a big no-no here!
+V-neck tops or round neck tops are ok, but strappy summer tops - not in school - EVER!!!
+You can buy clothes easily out here if you're slim'ish and petite (up to size 10 really), but you can always order online and have things sent to your school (I do) so that you don't miss the post.

-In general I would suggest bringing a hefty supply of toothpaste (the stuff out here is 'rank' so I'm told) and deodorant.
+In general I would suggest bringing a hefty supply of toothpaste (some of the stuff out here is rank like the Pine flavoured ones (bleurgh), but some is ok like "2080") and deodorant.
 Deodorant out here is a) very difficult to find and b) costs about £7 per aerosol!!
 I would also recommend bringing things like paracetamol, alka seltzer and BITE CREAM!
-The mosquitos are apparently nasty in Summer, great!
+The mosquitos are apparently nasty in summer, great!
+Ladies you can buy the contraceptive pill at pharmacies, but if you prefer your own brand, bring plenty!
+Guys, condoms out here are TINY and TIGHT lol so if you are "well-endowed" bring some with you!
+Also if you're a burly/muscly guy you should defo bring plenty of clothes as the men here are very tall and slim!
+There are a few "big size" clothes shops, but even they are small by Western standards.

 Oh!
 I also bought bed sheets!
 Now I only brought them because i heard that they aren't easy to come by.
 Maybe in smaller cities but Home Plus+ have loads of them so I nedn't have bothered but then again it's more comforting to have home stuff, you'd be surprised how weird it feels living in an apartment that doesn't feel like it's your home!